marklchaves/cme-dev-style-guide/_docs/references/18-tldr.html.md

 - Don’t use underline, and don’t use any combination of italic, bold, caps, and underline.
 - When in doubt, read your writing out loud.

+> "Stick to one adjective per verb most of the time.
+Stick to a maximum of five or six nouns per sentence, too&mdash;any longer than that and the sentence should be split."
+Tips from Writing Explained [.org]

 ## Web elements

 - Organize your page around one topic.